Michigan – Pittsburgh – Wyss Regenerative Medicine Resource Center

 Interdisciplinary Translational Project (ITP) Program

 The Michigan-Pittsburgh-Wyss Regenerative Medicine (MPWRM) Resource Center is one of the two national Resource Centers established by the National Institute of Dental and Craniofacial Research (NIDCR)’s Dental Oral and Craniofacial Tissue Regeneration Consortium (DOCTRC) initiative.
-With the overarching goal of developing clinical trial-ready tissue engineering/ regenerative medicine products and protocols, the DOCTRC initiative is providing funding and resources through the Interdisciplinary Translational Project (ITP) program administered by the two national Resource Centers.
+With the overarching goal of developing clinical trial-ready tissue engineering/ regenerative medicine products and protocols, the ITP program provides funding and resources through the Interdisciplinary Translational Project (ITP) program administered by the two national Resource Centers.

 The MPWRM Resource Center brings together a multi-disciplinary team of clinicians, engineers, scientists, and technology commercialization and regulatory experts from academia and industry to support the regenerative medicine research community by providing resources and expertise to guide innovations that address unmet clinical needs for the regeneration or restoration of DOC tissues.